-The optimal setting for the q distribution at each iteration is
+The optimal setting for the q distribution at each iteration is which is fixed throughout the M-step.

-$$q(z|x,y) = \tilde{p}(z|x,y) \tag{15.6.14}$$
+$$q(z|x,y) = \tilde{p}(z|x,y)$$ (15.6.14)

-The procedure is given in algorithm (15) and a demonstration is in demoPLSA.m.
+The procedure is given in algorithm(15) and a demonstration is in demoPLSA.m.
 The 'likelihood' equation (15.6.5) is guaranteed to increase (and the Kullback-Leibler divergence equation (15.6.4) decrease) under iterating between the E and M-steps, since the method is analogous to an EM procedure Generalisations, such as using simpler q distributions, (corresponding to generalised EM procedures) are immediate based on modifying the above derivation.